sushraju/leetcode/README.md

 # leetcode
-leetcode stuff for some of the python and other stuff to learn
+leetcode and solutions to other puzzles